-3 Electromagnetic Excitation
+Electromagnetic Excitation

-When applying a current excitation to the stator's windings the produced magnetic field interacts with the permanent magnets leading to a tangential force on the rotor and thus a rotational movement.
+When applying a current excitation to the stator's windings, the produced magnetic field interacts with the permanent magnets leading to a tangential force on the rotor and thus a rotational movement.
 This interaction results in an equal reaction force on the stator.
-Furthermore there are also radial forces and torques acting on the stator's teeth.
+Furthermore, there are also radial forces and torques acting on the stator's teeth.
 The first step in order to calculate the time dependent forces on the stator's teeth is to simulate the transient magnetic field in the motor.
-The force is computed by evaluating the Maxwell's stress tensor and integrating it along a path [3].
+The force is computed by evaluating the Maxwell's stress tensor and integrating it along a path.
 The stress tensor can be written as:

-The precise mathematical formulation of (1) allows its usage only to obtain forces integrating it along closed loops/surfaces.
-However in most of the motors the magnetic co-energy (and therefore the terms inside the tensor) is much larger inside the air gap than in the other areas.
-Fig. 3 shows a contour plot of the magnetic co-energy at the air gap, stator and windings.
+The precise mathematical formulation allows its usage only to obtain forces integrating it along closed loops/surfaces.
+However, in most of the motors, the magnetic co-energy (and, therefore, the terms inside the tensor) is much larger inside the air gap than in the other areas.
+Fig. 3 shows a contour plot of the magnetic co-energy at the air gap, stathe tooth.
+The distribution is, however, of minor interest while evaluating the vibrations which will be transmitted to the air at the outer side of the machine.

-Fig. 3: Co-energy distribution inside the air gap and stator of a synchronous machine with permanent magnets and reduced force integration path
+Fig. 3: Co-energy distribution inside the air gap and stator of a synchronous machine with permanent magnets and reduced force integration pathor